 The default switching is done by the front wheel while holding down the FN button.
-If you do not use some of the modes, then they can be disabled in the menu so that they do not interfere with work, and the switching occurs more quickly.
+If you do not use some of the modes, they can be disabled in the menu to not interfere with work, and the switching occurs more quickly.

 By the way, the autofocus setting item has moved from the user settings (pencil icon) to the photo menu and the video menu.

 Finally, about the video.
 Now that’s 4k 60fps from full frame.
-Moreover, on the Z6, recording will be carried out from the DX crop, and on the Z7 with a slight 1.08x crop.
+Moreover, on the Nikon Z6, recording will be carried out from the DX crop, and on the Z7 with a slight 1.08x crop.
 The company has officially announced that the Z6 II’s 4k 60fps video quality will be better than the Z7 II’s.

 It is worth noting that 4k/60fps on the Z6 will only become available after a firmware update, which the company says will happen approximately in February.
 This update will be free.
 By the way, about paid updates.
 You still have to pay to enable ProRes RAW recording on an external recorder.

 Full HD remains the same – the maximum speed is 120 frames per second.

-For video, parallel recording on both cards is not available, but there is a convenient functionality – when you select a card for recording, it shows how much recording time is available for the current format on each card.
+For video, parallel recording on both cards is not available.
+Still, there is a convenient functionality – when you select a card for recording, it shows how much recording time is available for the current format on each card.

-It should be noted that the new battery will work with the first generation cameras, but there is no power during operation – this cannot be added simply by updating the firmware.
-By the way, regardless of the fact that the battery can now be charged via the USB Type-C connector in the camera, there is still a separate charger in the kit.
+It should be noted that the new battery will work with the first-generation cameras, but there is no power during operation – this cannot be added simply by updating the firmware.
+By the way, even though the battery can now be charged via the USB Type-C connector in the camera, there is still a separate charger in the kit.

-Along with the renewal of the power supply system, the new items were able to connect a new battery pack with MB-N11 control.
-With the installation of this accessory, in addition to increasing the working time by almost 1.9 times, a comfortable grip with control for working in portrait mode is added.
+Along with the renewal of the power supply system, the new items connected a new battery pack with MB-N11 control.
+With the installation of this accessory and increasing the working time by almost 1.9 times, a comfortable grip with control for working in portrait mode is added.

 You may also like to read: Professional Cameras – Buying Guide, Ratings & Reviews

 The first generation Z6 II, I must say, has proven itself well, and the current innovations make the Z6 almost the best all-round mirrorless full-frame camera at the moment.
-But let’s not get ahead of ourselves and wait for full testing.
+But let’s not get ahead of ourselves and wait for complete testing.